 Key Debates

-Debates include the effectiveness of digital activism, the ethics of disruption, and the line between advocacy and performance.
+Debates include the effectiveness of digital social change work, the ethics of disruption, and the line between advocacy and performance.
 Some critique “slacktivism” or symbolic gestures, while others emphasize visibility and awareness as essential steps.
 Questions persist around who leads movements, how power is distributed, and what counts as legitimate resistance.

 Biology